This is simple to make and exceptionally frugal, costing around $1-$2 per 4 ounces vs. $10-$18 at the store.

 4. Add honey as desired.
 Keep refrigerated.

-IMPORTANT NOTES: Honey should never be given to children under two.
+IMPORTANT NOTES: Honey should never be given to children under one.
 Make sure to check with your doctor or health care professional before taking any new supplements.